prysmaticlabs/yaml-to-go/README.md

   to the struct.
 Example: `ssz:"size=32"`
 - All number values are treated as unsigned 64 bit integers, unless it is a decimal number then it would be float64.
+- This library actually adds `json` tags to the structs because that seems to be the only way it works with [github.com/ghodss/yaml](github.com/ghodss/yaml)

 Note: This project is not unit tested or held to any high code standards.
 It exists purely due to the nuances in eth2 spec tests where existing code generation and yaml processing would not work.
+In other words, it's bad!

 ## Credits